iconshocking/learning-web/learning_backend/django_practice/NOTES.md

 - `SECRET_KEY` - DO NOT HARDCODE OR CHECK INTO VERSION CONTROL
 - `INSTALLED_APPS` - registered applications for the project
-  - When setting a custom admin site, you can disable `autodiscover()` (which searches and runs each app's `admin.py` files), in cases wehre you are registering them directly within the admin site's by setting `django.contrib.admin.apps.SimpleAdminConfig` instead of `django.contrib.admin`
+  - When setting a custom admin site, you can disable `autodiscover()` (which searches and runs each app's `admin.py` files), in cases where you are registering them directly within the admin site's by setting `django.contrib.admin.apps.SimpleAdminConfig` instead of `django.contrib.admin`
 - `MIDDLEWARE` - middleware that intercepts requests/responses